abudev-et/ethiochatgbt/README.md

 ## 📌 Future Enhancements
 🔹 **Better AI prompts** for more accurate responses
 🔹 **Fine-tuned ai model** for Amharic & Oromo
-🔹 **To Teach people** for people to teach language all of the world 🔹  **Custom chatbot personalities** for different use cases
+🔹 **To Teach people** for people to teach language Amharic and Oromic speakers and also all of the world 🔹  **Custom chatbot personalities** for different use cases

 ## 🚀 Getting Started